IUS-CS/project-dsavy/doc/sprint3.md

   Points | Story
   -------|--------
-  3      | As developers, we would like to have a page describing DSAVY 8      | As a user, I would like to have a clean and consistent UI to interact with the data structures 8      | As developers, we would like to have more testing on our project 13     | As a user, I would like to have good looking animations for the data structures
+  8      | As a user I would like to sort at least one data structure.
+  8      | As a user I would like to be able to see a recursive algorithm.
+  5      | As a user I would like to see an improved queue user interface/animation.
+  13     | As developers we would like to have more testing in the project.